CivicActions/ssp-toolkit/docs/controls/RA.md

 #### LINCS specific control or LINCS Responsibility

-The Risk Assessment report will be disseminated to the appropriate personnel through the CivicActions Security team at least annually.
+The Risk Assessment report will be disseminated to the appropriate personnel through the Project Manager and CivicActions Security.